erroronline1/alexa/README.md

 [live skill](https://www.amazon.de/dp/B07B6NVYQP/)

 ## annebackt
-my second skill is capable of asking for recent entries of the baking-blog of my wife. one can display the receipts within the alexa-app and send a link via email. it contains session variables and email-permission handling.
+my second skill is capable of asking for recent entries of the baking-blog of my wife. one can display the receipts within the alexa-app and send a link via email. update 6/20: displays on echo show. it contains session variables and email-permission handling.
 [live skill](https://www.amazon.de/dp/B07LGDL4BV)